Exporting, Importing, an d Converting Pages Reusable content Files Object Data

 Use the

-parameter to control how many layers of nested objects are exported.
+-Depthparameter to control how many layers of nested objects are exported.

 ConvertTo-JSON and ConvertFrom-JSON

-cmdlet converts objects into JSON format, which is commonly used in web applications.
-The ConvertFrom-JSON
+The ConvertTo-JSON cmdlet converts objects into JSON format, which is commonly used in web applications.
+The ConvertFrom-JSON cmdlet recreates objects from JSON data.

 Example: